crispab/crisp-dna/_docs/what-is-productspace.md

 -   **Balance** - we believe in the power of collective intelligence.

-We believe these values lead to personal happiness as well as business success.
+We reckon these values lead to personal happiness as well as business success.

 Because of how important they are to us, we've banged on a bit more about them below.